ivangfr/h3-hexagon-mapper/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## License

+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for details.